 Experts have only recently begun to recognize how widespread leg pain may be in people with endometriosis.
-A 2016 study reports that as many as 50 percent of people with endometriosis may experience some form of leg pain.
+A

 A person with endometriosis may feel pain in their lower body if the condition affects the nerves in and around their pelvis.
 Diagnosing endometriosis-related leg pain can be tricky because a wide range of other medical conditions that are better understood and easier to diagnose can also cause leg pain.

 In this article, we look at why endometriosis might cause leg pain, and what a person can do to treat it at home, or with a doctor's help.

 Endometriosis is a chronic, noncancerous condition where cells that resemble the uterus lining, called endometrial cells, grow outside the uterus.
 This causes chronic inflammation and can lead to scarring.

 It is difficult to estimate how many people have endometriosis because the condition often goes undiagnosed.
 By some estimates, at least 1 in 10 women in the United States have endometriosis.